 What are the benefits of a WordPress multisite?

 As you can imagine, there are benefits associated with using the WordPress multisite feature.
 The networks offer a variety of advantages worth considering.
-These include:
+These include the following.

 Efficient, Centralized Site Management